rd-kainos/defra-identity-hapi-plugin/readme.md

     method: 'GET',
     path: '/',
     handler: async function (request, h) {
-      const creds = await server.methods.idm.getCredentials(request)
+      // Fetch the user's credentials from the cache const creds = await server.methods.idm.getCredentials(request)

-      if (creds && creds.isExpired()) {
+      // If the user has credentials and they are expired, call the refresh method if (creds && creds.isExpired()) {
         await server.methods.idm.refreshToken(request, creds.tokenSet.refresh_token)
       }